noodlapp/noodl-parse-schema-sync/README.md

 # Parse Schema Sync CLI

-This is a command line interface (CLI) that allows you to sync the schema of one Parse instance to another.
-This is helpful for keeping the schema of multiple Parse instances in sync.
+This is a command line interface (CLI) that allows you to sync the schema of one Parse instance to another or print the schema of a Parse instance to the console.
+This is helpful for keeping the schema of multiple Parse instances in sync and inspecting the current schema.

 ## Installation